HinaChoudhry/Sweet-Tooth/README.md

 - [HTML for categories page](https://github.com/AmyOShea/MS3-Cocktail-Hour/blob/master/templates/all_collections.html)
 - [CSS for recipe and categories page](https://github.com/AmyOShea/MS3-Cocktail-Hour/blob/master/static/css/style.css)
 - [This for Pagination](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9)
-- [This line](https://github.com/AmyOShea/MS3-Cocktail-Hour/blob/master/app.py)  admin only access to certain pages
+- [This line](https://github.com/AmyOShea/MS3-Cocktail-Hour/blob/master/app.py) fors admin only access to certain pages

 ### Acknowledgements
 I would like to thank my mentor, Precious Ijege, for his time, advise and comments in working with me to build my project.
 I would like to thank the Code Institute Slack forum for all their help and in particular the #peer-review-code channel for the input for my project.
 I would also like to thank the tutors at Code Institute for their valuable advice.